Professional Development (PDPs)

 Evidence of PDPs

-Members are required to accrue the following number of PDPs over each two-year period:
+Teaching Members are required to accrue 10 PDPs annually*:

 • Students/Associate members – not required

-Evidence of ongoing PDP accrual is required each year with your membership renewal.
+Evidence of ongoing PDP accrual is required, and will be checked annually at membership renewal.

 Professional development workshops or courses must reflect learning that is of a higher standard than industry entry-level certification.